-(Please note that to access the documents cited in this section, you must login into your account or select a web subscription option)
+(Please note that to access the documents cited in this section, you must login into your account and go to the Library Menu or select a web subscription option)

 Energy, water or demand savings cannot be directly measured, because savings represent the absence of energy/water consumption or demand.
 Instead, savings are determined by comparing measured consumption or demand before and after implementation of a program, making suitable adjustments for changes in conditions.
 The comparison of before and after energy consumption or demand should be made on a consistent basis, using the following general M&V equation:

 Savings = (Baseline Period Energy – Reporting Period Energy) ± Adjustments